 The first edition of this award-winning book attracted a wide audience.
-Secret History is both a joy to read and a useful classroom tool.
+This second edition is both a joy to read and a useful classroom tool.
 Unlike traditional textbooks, it requires no mathematical prerequisites and can be read around the mathematics presented.
 If used as a textbook, the mathematics can be prioritized, with a book both students and instructors will enjoy reading.

-This new edition incorporates new material concerning various eras in the long history of cryptology.
-Much has happened concerning political aspects of cryptology since the first edition appeared.
+Secret History: The Story of Cryptology, Second Edition incorporates new material concerning various eras in the long history of cryptology.
+Much has happened concerning the political aspects of cryptology since the first edition appeared.
 The still unfolding story is updated here.

-The first edition of this book contained chapters devoted to how German and Japanese systems from World War II were cracked.
-Now the other side of this cipher war is also told – how the United States was able to come up with systems that were never broken.
+The first edition of this book contained chapters devoted to the cracking of German and Japanese systems during World War II.
+Now the other side of this cipher war is also told, that is, how the United States was able to come up with systems that were never broken.

-The presentation is in two parts.
-Part 1 presents classic cryptology from ancient times through World War II.
-Part 2 examines modern computer cryptology.
+The text is in two parts.
+Part I presents classic cryptology from ancient times through World War II.
+Part II examines modern computer cryptology.
 With numerous real-world examples and extensive references, the author skillfully balances the history with mathematical details, providing readers with a sound foundation in this dynamic field.

 - Presents a chronological development of key concepts

-- Part 1 includes the Vigenère cipher, the one-time pad, transposition ciphers, Jefferson’s cipher wheel, Playfair cipher, ADFGX, matrix encryption, Enigma, Purple, and other classic methods.
+- Includes the Vigenère cipher, the one-time pad, transposition ciphers, Jefferson’s wheel cipher, Playfair cipher, ADFGX, matrix encryption, Enigma, Purple, and other classic methods

-- Part 2 looks at the work of Claude Shannon, the origin of the NSA, elliptic curve cryptography, the Data Encryption Standard, the Advanced Encryption Standard, public-key cryptography and many other topics.
+- Looks at the work of Claude Shannon, the origin of the National Security Agency, elliptic curve cryptography, the Data Encryption Standard, the Advanced Encryption Standard, public-key cryptography, and many other topics

-- New chapters detail SIGABA and SIGSALY, successful systems used in WW II for text and speech, respectively.
+- New chapters detail SIGABA and SIGSALY, successful systems used during World War II for text and speech, respectively

-- A final chapter includes quantum cryptography and the impact of quantum computers
+- Includes quantum cryptography and the impact of quantum computers

 Table of Contents